Ignitive-Solutions/local-ai-packaged/README.md

 # Self-hosted AI Package

-**Self-hosted AI Package** is an open, docker compose template that quickly bootstraps a fully featured Local AI and Low Code development environment including Ollama for your local LLMs, Open WebUI for an interface to chat with your N8N agents, and Supabase for your database, vector store, and authentication.
+**Self-hosted AI Package** is an open, docker compose template that quickly bootstraps a fully featured AI and Low Code development environment.
+It integrates with cloud-hosted Supabase for database, vector store, and authentication, and cloud LLM APIs (e.g., OpenAI, Anthropic, or a cloud-hosted Ollama instance) via Open WebUI and n8n.

 This is Cole's version with a couple of improvements and the addition of Supabase, Open WebUI, Flowise, Neo4j, Langfuse, SearXNG, and Caddy!
 Also, the local RAG AI Agent workflows from the video will be automatically in your